JwL-01/Zombie-Shooter/README.md

 Prepare to face the relentless onslaught of zombies.
 Stay on your toes, as you never know when the next wave will strike.
 Each encounter is a heart-pounding battle for survival.
 Lock and load your weapon to take down the undead menace.
 Zombie Shooter is an ongoing project, constantly evolving and improving.
 Stay tuned for updates and enhancements that will take your gaming experience to the next level.
 Visit my GitHub page regularly to follow the game's development journey.

 ---
 Update 2024: Adding multiplayer functionality.
+Testing over LAN with another user.
 See Video Below

 [![Video](https://img.youtube.com/vi/KiKK-RkUMS0/0.jpg)](https://youtu.be/KiKK-RkUMS0)

 ---
 Zombie AI Demonstration Video.
+When a zombie is roaming, it will walk until a player gets near the zombie.
+Once they are near, it will run towards the player.

 [![Video](https://img.youtube.com/vi/VyQr_e1gmyA/0.jpg)](https://youtu.be/VyQr_e1gmyA)